When Is the Best Time

 The first part is not steep until we approached a long staircase with more than 1000 steps down, always zigzagging, which was the best option to get back.
 View people only hike the strenuous staircase up and down, which is called Dali Trail.
 This trail leads to an awesome forest, and birds accompany you.

 Camping in Taroko is an awesome experience, though be prepared for rain in the late afternoon or evening.
-Mosquitos occur, so take precaution.
+Mosquitos occur, so take precautions.
 There are two campgrounds close together; the Lushui and Heliu.
 Usually not busy located close to the main highway which leads through Taroko.
 Google Maps location for Heliu Campground

 The campground is well equipped with water, toilets, cold showers, and electricity.
 It's a small camping area with 12 sites all on a platform protected from flooding rain.